matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 d) Geographical requirements: Whether your data needs to be available globally or in specific regions.
 e) Cost considerations: Budget constraints and the need to balance cost with performance and access frequency.

-8) Explain the concept of data consistency in Cloud Firestore.
+8) Explain the concept of data consistency in Cloud Firestore?
 Answer: Cloud Firestore ensures strong consistency for all reads and writes, meaning that every client sees the same view of the data at any given time.
 This is achieved through a distributed system design that synchronizes data across multiple locations, ensuring that any write operation is immediately visible to all subsequent read operations,